hubotio/hubot/docs/scripting.md

 ## Making HTTP calls (please use `fetch` instead)

-Hubot can make HTTP calls on your behalf to integrate & consume third party APIs.
+Botforge can make HTTP calls on your behalf to integrate & consume third party APIs.
 This can be through an instance of [ScopedHttpClient](../src/httpclient.js) available at `robot.http`.
 The simplest case looks like:

 ```javascript